 Editor’s note: All prices noted below were current at the time of writing, but please check each site for the most up-to-date pricing.

-6 best websites to sell crafts:
+Best global websites to sell crafts

 1. Etsy

 The site itself claims it has more than 47 million active virtual shoppers, who in the last year alone spent $5 billion on the goods their sellers have listed.
+Setting up an Etsy shop is straightforward, and its global marketplace reaches millions of craft enthusiasts.

 The barrier to entry is literally pennies for each item listed (plus a commission of the final price the craft is sold for).
 There are no monthly fees as of the time of this writing for standard sellers.
 The company has created an “Etsy Plus” plan for $10/month, however.